TristanMenzinger/OpenLidar/README.md

 Visit https://nrw.menzinger.io and type in your address to have a look at the colored LiDAR data.
 Or take a 3D visit to Cologne, Dortmund, Düsseldorf or Essen.

 ## Website
 Visualized using threejs.
-The data is hosted on Backblaze B2 in California - all closer options would probably bankrupt me pretty soon ;)
+The data is hosted on Backblaze B2 in Amsterdam - all other options would probably bankrupt me pretty soon ;)

 ## Backend
 The backend is pretty lean, in in /Backend you can see the little script I wrote to convert single .xyz LiDAR files to more web-worthy 50x50m Chunks of .gziped files containing the xyz-points and the colors.
 The color is applied by mapping the x and y coordinates to the orthophoto image pixels.